marked-gil/guess-that-word/README.md

 The **solid arrow lines** imply the sequential flow of the functions, while the **broken arrow lines** symbolize the direct relationship of the classes, modules, and libraries (internal & external) to each other.
 ![Relational Diagram](docs/charts/relational-diagram.png)

+* **Python Files & Modules**
+This program uses seven (7) custom Python files and modules.
+    * **run.py**
+    This file runs the main() function, which contains the entire program from start to finish.
+It imports custom-built modules, such as the game_manager, score_manager, utility_manager and arts.
+    * **game_manager module**
+    This module contains the class Game, which is responsible for the main game's logical process.
+It imports all the other custom-built modules except the run.py.
+    * **score_manager module**
+    This module contains the Scorer class, which tracks the user's score and the number of correct guesses.
+It imports the custom-built utility_manager and the external package localStoragePy.
+    * **word_manager module**
+    This module contains the class Word, which provides an instance that randomly selects a word and has attributes related to the selected word.
+    * **utility_manager module**
+    This module contains the utility functions that are frequently used in the other modules.
+It includes functions that clear the terminal, add blank lines on the screen, and refresh the program.
+    * **dictionary.py**
+    This file contains the dictionaries of words and their definitions that are used in the game.
+These dictionaries are grouped into 2 lists (easy_words and hard_words).
+    * **arts.py**
+    This file contains the ASCII arts, which are mainly used as logos.

 [Back to Table of Contents](#table-of-contents)

 ### SURFACE